RoscaS/cpp_matrix/README.md

 #

 >4.
 It was pretty easy to get to a functionnal conversion.
 I didn't test it all the ways arround yet (I'm commuting atm) but it's compiling and working with int in a generic fashion.
 I still had the same issue as with the linked list (generic) with the destructor that I had to move in the .hpp file and also some issues with the OLed << that I had to replce with a display() method.

+>5.
+Tested and working fine with all basic types.

+>6.
+Next step testing it with custom types.